Man in a Suitcase: DVD and Blu-ray

 The entire series has been released on DVD in Britain in a boxed set by Network.
 There are eight discs (Region 2 UK).
 Extras consist of commercial bumpers, both US and UK, a music-only track on one or two episodes, and an interview with series star Richard Bradford where he sometimes vehemently describes the working conditions and former producers of the show.

 Prior to this, Carlton Video had released a single disc with the first two episodes.

 The series is also available in Australia from Umbrella Entertainment in a boxed set.

-Acorn Media released both seasons in two four-disc, Region 1 boxed sets in 2010.
+Acorn Media released two four-disc, Region 1 boxed sets in 2010.

 In October 2017 Network DVD announced that the series was to be issued on Blu-ray.

 Other media

 Writer Rodney Marshall and television historian Matthew Lee produced the first critical guide to the series in 2015.